Why Edward Snowden Matters

 In 2013, a young computer engineer named Edward Snowden risked his life to expose the nature of American surveillance.
 His revelations demonstrated that the US government, in violation of its own Constitution, was collecting massive quantities of information on its citizens and foreigners alike without public knowledge or accountability.

-Now the subject of a new Oliver Stone film, Snowden’s efforts once again are in the spotlight.
+Now the subject of a new Oliver Stone film, Snowden’s efforts once again is in the spotlight.
 Whether you applaud or revile him, his efforts provide a lesson on internet privacy and our rights as American citizens.

 Namecheap has partnered with TechDirt to bring you an Internet Privacy Bill of Rights.
 Below as part of our ongoing series of posts leading up to Internet Privacy Week (Oct 18-24), we’ll briefly look at who Snowden is and what he accomplished.